 Full Frame 35mm

-Summary: Highest "Clean" ISO Of All Digital Cameras
+Summary: Second-highest "Clean" ISO Of All Digital Cameras

-Tech Details: When the retro-styled Nikon Df was introduced late last year, critics mused that it was more about form than function.
-Not so: Based on DxOMark's independent test results, it turns out that the Df delivered the best image quality at the highest ISO of any digital camera currently on the market—ISO 3279, and has a signal to noise ratio that starts at 44.6 dB and remains over 30 dB right through ISO 3200.
-In other words, at normal viewing distances, images will not have any visible graininess at ISO 3200!
-While the Sony A7r and Nikon D800E have the edge for overall image quality especially in lower speeds, when it comes to high ISO image quality the Df is the clear winner.
+Tech Details: When the retro-styled Nikon Df was introduced last year, critics mused that it was more about form than function.
+Not so: Based on DxOMark's independent test results, it turns out that the Df delivered the best image quality at the highest ISO of any digital camera currently on the market—ISO 3279 when it was released, and it still delivers the best image quality of any 35mm-sensor DSLR.
+It has a signal to noise ratio that starts at 44.6 dB and remains over 30 dB right through ISO 3200.
+In other words, at normal viewing distances, images will not have any visible graininess at ISO 3200.
 The Df's dynamic range at ISO 100 (13.1 stops) is very good but not top of class, and its 24.6 bit color depth is about 1 bit shy of the leaders.
 But for sports and wildlife, where long focal lengths, limited apertures and lower light come into play, this is the camera to get.

-Tech Details: At an overall score of 94 points, the 24MP Nikon D600 is also in the upper echelons of DSLR image quality.
+Honorable mention: At an overall score of 94 points, the 24MP Nikon D610 is also in the upper echelons of DSLR image quality and a good value.
 With a signal-noise ratio that starts at 45.4dB at ISO 100, the D610 delivers very high quality images (above 30dB) at ISO 3200.
-Dynamic range starts at over 14 stops at ISO 100 and remains above 10 stops through ISO 3200, a stat that is even better than the D800/E. And all this in a camera that is selling at Adorama for just under $2,000, within reach of pro shooters and many serious amateurs.
-The D610 shares the same sensor as the D600, but with some preformance improvements.
-Bang for the buck, this camera’s a winner.
+Dynamic range starts at over 14 stops at ISO 100 and remains above 10 stops through ISO 3200.
+And all this in a camera that is selling at Adorama for just under $1,699, within reach of pro shooters and many serious amateurs.

 APS Sensor Cameras

-Tech Details: While its predecessor, the Nikon D5200, was in a dead heat with its more advanced sibling, the D7100, the Nikon D5300 pulled away, witha Low-Light ISO score of 1338 vs. the D7100's 1256.
-The N5300's ISO range has been increased to 100-6400, pushable to ISO 51,200.
+Tech Details: The Nikon D5300 offers Low-Light ISO score of 1338, with an increased ISO range of 100-6400, pushable to ISO 51,200.
 The two cameras are tied for overall image quality with an 83 score.
 However, the D5300 consistently does better with signal-to-noise ratio at all ISO settings, and stays comfortably above 30dB through ISO 1600.
 At ISO 1600, image quality will be a tad better than its competitors but between these three cameras, it's almost a three-way tie.